matthewyang204/WaterOS/README.md

 # WaterOS
-This code is the firmware for the Water Cleanup Bot.
+This code is the firmware for the TrashZapper water-cleaning bot.
 It controls the bot's movement.

-Latest version: 1.3
+Latest version: Blue Valley 1.3

 Bluetooth-only version:
 https://github.com/matthewyang204/WaterOS/releases/download/1.3/WaterOS.ino